zapdot/python-tools/README.md

 Terminal-based json editor for ConfigBox.

 #### Usage
-**cbox.py** -- _Manage configurations for the local user._
+    $ cbox.py [-h] id [key [key ...]]
         positional arguments:
           id                    alphanumeric id for your config.
           key                   key(s) to traverse the data
         optional arguments:
-      -h, --help            show this help message and exit --value val           set the path to a value --list val [val ...]  set the path to a list of values --template name       merges in any new keys from template, warns of obsolete keys.
+          --value val           set the path to a value --list val [val ...]  set the path to a list of values --template name       merges in any new keys from template, warns of obsolete keys.
           --setup path          setup the given path for ConfigBox.

 #### Examples: